Please click the button to the right for each rule in music category.

 A student or student group in Vocal Solos, Contemp.
-Music, Classical Ensemble, or Chorus may not perform the same piece/musical selection(s) that he/she/group has performed in any previous year.
+Music, or Classical Ensemble, may not perform the same piece/musical selection(s) that he/she/group has performed in any previous year.
 Failure to provide at least 2 copies of the piece to the judge will result in a 10 point deduction from the cumulative score.

 Music Critique Sheets